 - 8.1.
-Any member of a Scrutiny Committee or Sub-Committee shall be entitled to give notice to the Chief Executive that he/she wishes an item relevant to the functions of the Committee or Sub-Committee to be included on the agenda for the next available meeting of the Committee or Sub-Committee.
-On receipt of such a request the Chief Executive will ensure that it is included on the next available agenda. - 8.2.
+Any member of a Scrutiny Committee shall be entitled to give notice to the Chairperson that he/she wishes an item relevant to the functions of that Scrutiny Committee to be included on the agenda for the next available meeting of the Scrutiny Committee.
+On receipt of such a request the Chair, working with the Statutory Scrutiny Officer, will ensure that it is included on the next available agenda. - 8.2.
 The Scrutiny Committees shall also respond, as soon as their work programme permits, to requests from the Council and if it considers it appropriate the Cabinet to review particular areas of Council activity.
 Where they do so, the Scrutiny Committee shall report their findings and any recommendations back to the Cabinet and/or Council.
 The Council and/or the Cabinet shall consider the report of the Scrutiny Committee within two months of receiving it. - 8.3.
 Any referrals received as a result of a Councillor Call for Action (CCfA) will be acknowledged at the next Overview & Scrutiny Co-ordinating and Call-in Committee.
 Any Member of the Council can make a referral, provided it is a 'local government matter' and that it falls within the Committee's remit.
 The Committee can ask the Member Calling for